 When bringing home a new puppy, expect it to want to paw and howl its way into your bed.
 Crate training is the best way of deterring this.

 When they’re awake, puppies are hyperactive balls of energy and need to keep busy.
-To protect your belongings from being chewed to bits, get plenty of toys before bringing a puppy home.
-Chewy rubber bones are ideal because they’ll keep your puppy enter-tained and help it’s teeth.
+Bringing a puppy home for the first time can make them especially excitable!
+To protect your belongings from being chewed to bits, get plenty of dog toys before bringing a puppy home.
+Chewy rubber bones are ideal because they’ll keep your puppy entertained and help its teeth.

 Bringing a new dog home means sharing your space – but not all of it.
-Let your puppy know which parts of the house it can explore and which parts are off-limits.
+Let your puppy know which parts of the house it can explore, and which parts are off-limits.
 Barriers may be the best way of enforcing this from the start.
-When you bring a new dog home, put-ting it in a playpen can help draw the line between rest time and play time.
+When you bring a new dog home, putting it in a playpen can also help draw the line between rest time and play time.